38 Idioms About Missing Someone

 Other ways to say: Reminisce, think back

-17. Miss like crazy
+17. Miss Like Crazy

-Meaning: To miss someone a lot.
+Meaning: To miss someone a lot and feel their absence strongly.

-Example Sentence:
+Example Sentences:

 • I miss my dog like crazy when I’m at school.